-As you’re scrolling this fading effect looks awesome and denotes the whole idea of “lazy load”.
-Otherwise it can look like your server is having hangups or that your images are behaving awkwardly and then just appearing.
-You can see the differences from the animated fading on the lazyload plugin’s effects page which also has a demo without any effects.
-How you setup the script on your website is entirely your choice!
+As you’re scrolling, this fading effect looks awesome and denotes the whole idea of “lazy load.”
+Otherwise, it can look like your server has hangups or that your images are behaving awkwardly and then just appearing.
+You can see the differences from the animated fading on the lazy-load plugin’s effects page, which also has a demo without any effects.
+How you set up the script on your website is entirely your choice!

-If you have the time be sure to check out my simple demo example above.
-I’ve included a .zip file with my source code which you can download and setup as a testing environment.
+Suppose you have the time be sure to check out my simple demo example above.
+I’ve included a .zip file with my source code which you can download and set up as a testing environment.
 This may be easier than copying my source directly from the article if you’re having issues with the plugin.
-But additionally feel free to let us know your thoughts or questions in the post discussion area below.